S&P 500 Ends at Another Record High as Tumultuous 2020 Ends

 “Retail investors represented a larger portion of the market than they ever have,” Cruz said.
 “It was retail and institutional investors all coming to the same conclusion about what was going to work and what wasn’t going to work this year at the same time.”

 The market’s turnaround was faster than anyone might have expected in March, when the S&P 500′s nearly 11-year bull-market run ended.
-By August, the index had recovered all of its losses and climbed to new highs.
+By August, the index had recovered all of its losses and climbed to new highs, rewarding investors who had stuck it out.
 All told, the S&P 500 set 33 record highs in 2020.

 “It was another reminder that unless you have a foolproof market timing technique the adage to remember is it’s always better buy than bail,” said Sam Stovall, chief investment strategist at CFRA.